-What comes to your mind when you think Maharashtrian cuisine?
-Either VadaPav or Pav Bhaji as everyone knows Maharashtra is the home of Pav Bhaji and Vada Pav as most famous dishes in India.
-There are other Maharashtrian cuisine which is not just tempting but lip smacking & delicious too.
+What comes to your mind when you think of Maharashtrian cuisine?
+Either VadaPav or Pav Bhaji as everyone knows Maharashtra is the home of Pav Bhaji and Vada Pav as the most famous dishes in India.
+There are other Maharashtrian cuisines that are not just tempting but lip-smacking & delicious too.
 Today we are sharing some other authentic Maharashtrian dishes which are not so popular in other area of India.

-It is a classical marathi dish and one of the most popular dish which served during special occasions like Holi, & GudhiPadwa in Maharashtra.
-It is made mostly during holi when the bonfire is lit.
-Puranpoli made by Maida or Wheat Floar and puran (mixture of Boiled chanadal and jaggery ) is stuffed inside the dough.
+It is a classical Marathi dish and one of the most popular dishes which served during special occasions like Holi, & GudhiPadwa in Maharashtra.
+It is made mostly during Holi when the bonfire is lit.
+Puran Poli made by Maida or Wheat Flour and Puran (a mixture of Boiled channa dal and jaggery ) is stuffed inside the dough.
 It may be served with a spoonful of ghee.

-It is favourite dish of Lord Ganesha.
+It is the favourite dish of Lord Ganesha.
 The sweet filling inside a modak is made up of fresh grated coconut and jaggery, while the soft shell is made from rice flour.
 This dumpling can either be fried or steamed.
 The steamed version is called ukadiche modak and is eaten hot with ghee.
-During Ganesha Chaturthi the puja always concludes with an offering of twenty-one modaks to Ganesha and as prasad.
+During Ganesha Chaturthi, the puja always concludes with an offering of twenty-one modak’s to Ganesha and as prasad.

-Batata Vada is most famous fast food in Maharashtra, It literally means potato fritters in a gram flour batter and deep fried.
+Batata Vada is the most famous fast food in Maharashtra, It literally means potato fritters in a gram flour batter and deep-fried.
 The name “Batata” means potato.
-Batata vada is typically served very hot with green chillies and chutneys of various types.
-The most common way to eat it though is in form of Vada pav.
+Batata vada is typically served very hot with green chilies and chutneys of various types.
+The most common way to eat it though is in the form of Vada pav.

-Kothimbir wadi or Cilantro/Coriander Fritters are one of the popular dish in Maharashtra.
-It is Traditional Maharashtrian snack.
-The chickpea flour batter having coriander leaves and spices is steamed first and then cut into wedges, later to be fried till crisp.
+Kothimbir wadi or Cilantro/Coriander Fritters are one of the popular dishes in Maharashtra.
+It is a Traditional Maharashtrian snack.
+The chickpea flour batter having coriander leaves and spices are steamed first and then cut into wedges, later to be fried till crisp.

 Misal is a weakness of all foodies in Maharashtra.
-It is most favourite dish as it is easy to make and has good nutritional value.
+It is the most favorite dish as it is easy to make and has good nutritional value.
 The dish originates from the area of Desh, Maharashtra.
 The main part of the misal is the spicy curry, called tarry, kat.
-Misal is served with a small loaf of bread, lemon, farsan and onions.
+Misal is served with a small loaf of bread, lemon, farsan, and onions.
 Phadtare misal is famous in Kolhapur and so is Mamledar Misal in Thane City.

 Crispy fried roll, stuffed with a sweet, spicy and tangy mixture.
 It is a traditional spicy Maharashtrian snack recipe enjoyed with evening tea.
 Chitale Bhakarwadi from Pune is very popular all over the country, and they are an established brand when it comes to Bakarwadi.

-A spicy batter is made by grinding rice, Bengal green lentils, tamarind, and red chilli.
-It is made from colocasia leaves stuffed with rice flour, besan and flavourings such as spices, tamarind, and jaggery.
-In Gujarat it is famous as Patra.
-Eating Alu wadi during First Trimester of pregnancy is not suggested as it might cause Abortion.
+A spicy batter is made by grinding rice, Bengal green lentils, tamarind, and red chili.
+It is made from colocasia leaves stuffed with rice flour, besan, and flavorings such as spices, tamarind, and jaggery.
+In Gujarat, it is famous as Patra.
+Eating Alu wadi during the First Trimester of pregnancy is not suggested as it might cause Abortion.
 Eating partially cooked Alu wadi may cause itching in the throat, which may last for a few hours.
 An immediate remedy for the itching is to drink sour buttermilk (curd) immediately once the itching starts.

 Solkadhi is a type of curry usually eaten with rice or sometimes drunk after heavy meals.
-It is one of the popular recipes in Kokan region of Maharashtra.
+It is one of the popular recipes in the Konkan region of Maharashtra.
 It is made from coconut milk and kokum.
-Solkadhi is good for digestion and ideal drink for summer its ability to act as a cooling agent.
+Solkadhi is good for digestion and an ideal drink for summer its ability to act as a cooling agent.

-Varan bhat is same as daal rice.
+Varan Bhat is the same as daal rice.
 It belongs to Maharashtrian and Goan cuisine.
-Bhat is Rice and Varan is daal made from toor dal.
-In kokan and goa region, it is made from moong daal and mixture of coconut, onion and jeera.
+Bhat is Rice and Varan is daal made from Toor dal.
+In Konkan and goa region, it is made from moong daal and mixture of coconut, onion, and jeera.
 Varan made from moong dal and coconut gravy is very healthy.

-Thalipith is famous in all over western India but It is a special Maharashtrian dish.
+Thalipith is famous all over western India but It has special places in list of Maharashtrian dishes.
 The dough is prepared from different types of flour.
-It is very healthy form of breakfast.
+It is a very healthy form of breakfast.

-It is one of the popular recipes in Kokan region of Maharashtra.
+It is one of the popular Maharashtrian Dishes in the Konkan region of Maharashtra.
 Kala Vatana Sambar is prepared for festivals.
 Kala vatana is Black Peas.
-Kala vatana sambar is made by coconut-onion gravy and authentic malvani masala.
+Kala vatana sambar is made by coconut-onion gravy and authentic Malvani masala.

 Jhunka Bhakar is known as Garibo ka khana (poor man’s food) as it is a staple food of rural Maharashtra, but it is definitely not poor when it comes to tingling the taste buds.
-Bhakar is type of roti of Bajra, Nachni, rice or jowar.
+Bhakar is a type of roti of Bajra, Nachni, rice or Jowar.
 Jhunka, a spicy preparation of gram flour and onions.
-It is traditional and quick recipe of villages in Maharashtra.
+It is a traditional and quick recipe for villages in Maharashtra.